llvm/llvm-blog-www/content/posts/2024-08-31-the-1001-thresholds-in-llvm.md

 # Background

-LLVM has lots of thresholds and flags to avoid “costly cases”.
+LLVM has lots of thresholds and flags to avoid "costly cases".
 However, it is unclear if these thresholds are useful, their value is reasonable, and what impact they really have.
 Since there are a lot, one cannot do a simple exhaustive search.
-An example of work in this direction includes the introduction of a C++ class that can replace hardcoded values which offers control over the threshold, e.g., one can increase the recursion limit via a command line flag from the hardcoded “6” to a different number.
+An example of work in this direction includes the introduction of a C++ class that can replace hardcoded values which offers control over the threshold, e.g., one can increase the recursion limit via a command line flag from the hardcoded "6" to a different number.
+As such there is a need to explore different thresholds in llvm, understand what it means for a threshold to be hit, profile different thresholds and select optimal values for different thresholds.

 # What We Did